 GARSTANG HISTORICAL SOCIETY

 The society meets September to April to hear a talk on a variety of historical / archaeological topics.
 Everyone is welcome.
-A website is in the process of being created and a link to this will be put on this section when it is completed.
-In the meantime contact 01995 605824 for further information about our programme.
+Its website is www.garstanghistoricalsociety.org.uk For more information contact 01995 605824.

 Garstang Ladies are looking to recruit players to strengthen the squad.
 If you are interested, please contact us by sending us a message via the website, facebook or call/text the individuals below.

 Garstang Ladies 1‘s play in the North Regional, Division 2 League and are keen to strengthen the squad - if you are interested, contact Lindsay Norton (captain) on 07842 432249 or Dave Gee (Manager) on 07774 792824.

 Garstang Ladies 2's are also keen to hear from any players wanting to join - the squad already boasts a wide range of players from beginners level through to experienced players, veterans and are keen to hear from players of any level.
 If you are interested, please contact Megan Ditchfield (captain) on 07779 522231.